During childbirth, the focus can often be solely on the baby.

 If a new mom experiences excessive and rapid blood loss, it can cause a severe drop in the mother's blood pressure.
 This may lead to shock or death if not treated properly.

-If you experience any of these symptoms, alert your doctor right away or call 9-1-1.
+If you experience any of these symptoms, immediately alert your doctor or call 9-1-1.

 At Ross Feller Casey, we have a national reputation for helping families during this difficult time.
-We have an unmatched record of winning all types of medical malpractice cases, including multimillion-dollar recoveries in lawsuits involving postpartum hemorrhage.
+We have an unmatched record of winning all types of medical malpractice cases, including multimillion-dollar recoveries in lawsuits involving postpartum hemorrhage deaths.

-With our team of Ivy-league trained doctor and doctor-lawyers right on staff, we’re able to advise you and your family throughout the legal process.
-If we don’t win, we don’t get paid.
-We want what’s best for you and your family.
+With our team of Ivy league-trained doctors and doctor-lawyers right on staff, we’re able to advise you and your family throughout the legal process.
+Ross Feller Casey handles all of its cases on a contingency basis.
+That means that you will not pay a thing until a recovery is made in your case.
 Call today for a free consultation.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.